wrapgenius/wrapgenius.github.io/_posts/2019-04-22-Win-Streak-Probabilities.md

         lose_predict[p] += probability_of_streak(games_played[t], p+1, lose_percent[t])
 ```

 At last the human element presents itself.
-There are much fewer teams with losing streaks greater than 4 and above than predicted by the biniomal distribution alone.
+There are many fewer teams with losing streaks greater than 4 and above than predicted by the biniomal distribution alone.
 Lose a few games and you can be sure some changes will occur; this may be evidence that they work!

 ```python